ErpNetDocs/tech/modules/crm/index.md

 * **Invoice** - legal and financial document, finalizing the sales process.

 > [!note]
-> The above diagram show only the CRM part of the process.
+> The above diagram shows only the CRM part of the whole process.
 > The full process involves many different modules of the ERP system.

 ## CRM Sub-modules